Monotone Hurwitz numbers and the HCIZ integral: Introduction

+is a ubiquitous special function which plays a key role in random matrix theory and related areas.
+It enters into both the fine-scale spectral analysis of a single random matrix and the macroscopic analysis of several interacting random matrices.
+For further information on these and other aspects of the HCIZ integral, we refer the reader to the surveys \cite{EY,Guionnet:PS,ZZ}.

-Let $\domain{D}_N$ be any simply connected complex domain which contains the origin and avoids the zeros of $\function{I}_N(z;A,B)$.
-The existence of such a domain is guaranteed by the discreteness of zeros of holomorphic functions and the fact that $\function{I}_N(0;A,B)=1$.
-The equation
+In \eqref{eqn:HCIZ}, the integration is over the group of $N \times N$ unitary matrices against the normalized Haar measure, $z$ is a complex parameter, and $A_N, B_N$ are any two $N \times N$ complex diagonal matrices.
+Since $U(N)$ is compact, $I_N(z)$ is an entire function of the complex variable $z$.
+Let $\Omega_N$ be a simply connected open set in $\field{C}$ which contains the origin and avoids the zeros of $I_N(z)$.
+The existence of such a domain is guaranteed by the discreteness zeros of analytic functions together with the evaluation $I_N(0)=1$.
+Let $\log I_N(z)$ denote the principal branch of the logarithm of $I_N(z)$ on $\Omega_N$.
+The holomorphic function